slynch66/Potato_Cannon/README.md

    5. Test the raspberry pi with the projectile to collect acceleration values

    6. Find ways to make the design better to increase accuracy, velocity, etc.

+---

+### Risk Mitigation

+Safety Test Plan -->   First of all, we need to make sure the potato cannon won't explode when it's fired.
+For the first few tests, we will fire the potato cannon from a distance of at least 15 feet with an obstacl between us and the cannon, until we can be sure of its structural integrity while using increasing amounts of hairspray.
+For the rest of the tests when we're operating the cannon as it is fired, we will not differ from using the amount of hairspray that was safely tested from a distance.

+   We will wear safety glasses when we fire the potato cannon, and we'll only fire it outside (obviously) with some open space.
+For example, we could test it on the field next to the baseball field.
+We would aim at things with a background of the hill towards Melbourne.

+   The hairspray will either be transported to and from school, or it will be stored in a secure place at school so that only we can fire it, and no one can just "try it" during the day.